 If you have a lien against your home due to an IRS tax debt or lawsuit judgment, you may be able to have that lien removed by filing bankruptcy.
-At the Law Office of Paul L. Urich, P.A. in Orlando, Florida, our lawyers offer a free initial consultation to explain how home liens work and whether your lien can be removed by filing bankruptcy.
+At the Law Office of Paul L. Urich, P.A., in Orlando, Florida, I offer a free initial consultation to explain how home liens work and whether your lien can be removed by filing bankruptcy.

 In a Chapter 7 bankruptcy, an order to void a judgment lien will discharge the debt.
 In a Chapter 13 bankruptcy, the judgment lien will be treated as unsecured, which means that you will pay a percentage of it.
 This percentage will be determined by how much you can afford to pay.